dwrobel/flatcam/README.md

 11.05.2019

 - fixed issue in camlib.CNCjob.generate_from_excellon_by_tool() in the drill path optimization algorithm selection when selecting the MH algorithm.
 The new API's for Google OR-tools required some changes and also the time parameter can be now just an integer therefore I modified the GUI
-- made the Feedrate Rapids parameter to depend on the type of postprocessor choosed.
-It will be showed only for a postprocessor which the name contain 'marlin' and for any postprocessor's that have 'custom' in the name
+- made the Feedrate Rapids parameter to depend on the type of preprocessor choosed.
+It will be showed only for a preprocessor which the name contain 'marlin' and for any preprocessor's that have 'custom' in the name
 - fixed the camlib.Gerber functions of mirror, scale, offset, skew and rotate to work with the new data structure for apertures geometry
 - fixed Gerber Editor selection to work with the new Gerber data structure in self.apertures
 - fixed Gerber Editor FCPad class to work with the new Gerber data structure in self.apertures